OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 ## Summary

-In order to effectively test an application, and to be able to provide meaningful recommendations on how to address any of the issues identified, it is important to understand what you are actually testing.
-Additionally, it can help determine whether specific components should be considered out of scope for testing.
+In order to effectively test an application, and to be able to provide meaningful recommendations on how to address any of the issues identified, it is important to understand what one is actually testing.
+Additionally, it could be helpful to determine whether specific components should be considered out-of-scope for testing.

 Modern web applications can vary significantly in complexity, from a simple script running on a single server to a highly complex application spread across dozens of different systems, languages and components.
 There may also be additional network-level components such as firewalls or intrusion protection systems that can have a significant impact on testing.